halfminami/tree_visualization/README.md

 # Visualize Tree

-Draws undirected tree into SVG.
+Draws tree into an SVG file.

 ## Uses